Restoration and Managed Retreat of Pacifica State Beach

 Outcomes and Conclusions

 The wetland project not only achieved 100-year flood protection for Pacifica, it also enhanced steelhead habitat in San Pedro Creek and cost substantially less because it required less physical construction compared to other proposed plans.
-The Pacifica State Beach Managed Retreat project has resulted in a reduction of flood hazards, increase in functioning wetland habitat, and expanded recreation opportunities.
+The Pacifica State Beach Managed Retreat project has resulted in a reduction of flood hazards, an increase in functioning wetland habitat, and expanded recreation opportunities.
 This project was identified as a Top Restored Beach by the American Shore and Beach Preservation Association in 2005, and remains a leading example of a well-planned, well-executed coastal project involving the cooperative efforts of the local community, state and federal agencies, scientists, and engineers.
 One remaining shoreline structure, a Taco Bell restaurant, still needs to be relocated to the other side of Highway 1 as part of the managed retreat strategy.
+As of May 2020, the Taco Bell restaurant has not been moved.

-Kershner, J. (2010).
+Kershner, J. (2021).
 Restoration and Managed Retreat of Pacifica State Beach [Case study on a project of ESA PWA].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/restoration-and-managed-retreat-pacif… (Last updated December 2010)
+Last updated (August 2021)